Economic Shocks, Opportunity Costs, and the Supply of Politicians: Implications for Political Selection

 \section{Implications for Political Selection}

 Our main results show that job loss increases individuals' likelihood of becoming a party member or a local political candidate.
 An important question that follows is how these new entrants affect the political system.
 The increased number of party members and candidates means that parties have a larger pool from which they can select competent politicians for leadership roles.
 In addition, layoffs may drive individuals with different motivations and different skill levels into politics, and thereby change the average quality of politicians.
-Our theoretical framework in Section \ref{sec:background_theory} has shown that layoffs can have positive consequences for political selection if private-sector wages and expected benefits from political involvement are increasing in individuals' ability level.
-In particular, if layoffs are a larger shock to the opportunity costs of more competent individuals, they may improve the average competence of the candidate pool.
+As discussed in Section~\ref{sec:background_theory}, layoffs can have positive consequences for political selection if income losses or the expected returns from political entry increase with individuals' ability level.
+In particular, if more competent individuals experience greater reductions in private-sector opportunity costs or anticipate higher benefits from political engagement during unemployment, layoffs may raise the average competence of the candidate pool.